HyzoFR/FastBoard/README.md

-For servers on modern [PaperMC](https://papermc.io) versions, FastBoard supports using [Adventure](https://github.com/KyoriPowered/adventure) components instead of strings, by using the `fr.mrmicky.fastboard.adventure.FastBoard` class.
+For servers on modern [PaperMC](https://papermc.io) versions, FastBoard supports using [Adventure](https://github.com/KyoriPowered/adventure) components instead of strings, by using the `fr.hyzo.fastboard.adventure.FastBoard` class.

 > [!WARNING]
 > With Adventure, on servers below Minecraft 1.13, lines are truncated to a maximum of 16 characters.
-> To get around this limit, upgrade to a newer version of Minecraft or use the non-Adventure version (`fr.mrmicky.fastboard.FastBoard`).
+> To get around this limit, upgrade to a newer version of Minecraft or use the non-Adventure version ( `fr.hyzo.fastboard.FastBoard`).

 ## RGB colors

 When using the non-Adventure version of FastBoard, RGB colors can be added on 1.16 and higher with `ChatColor.of("#RRGGBB")` (`net.md_5.bungee.api.ChatColor` import).

 ## Custom number formatting

 For servers on Minecraft 1.20.3 and above, FastBoard supports custom number formatting for scores.
 By default, it uses the blank format, so that no score is visible, but it's also possible to set custom scores using `FastBoard#updateLine(line, text, scoreText)`, `FastBoard#updateLines(lines, scores)` and `FastBoard#updateScore(line, text)`.

 Passing a `null` value as a score will result in a reset to the default blank formatting.